 Mum, you’re the best

 As I resurface after my leap into the turquoise rock pool my husband and son swim over to me and hug me.
 “Mum, you’re the best!” says my son and my husband looks at me proudly.
-“We never thought you would have so much fun on this canyoning tour in the Salzburger Land but we wanted to grant your wish and show you what it feels like to experience white water up close and personal.”
+“We never thought you would have so much fun on this canyoning tour but we wanted to grant your wish and show you what it feels like to experience white water up close and personal.”
 We cover the last part of the course together, peel off the neoprene suits and hop into a hot shower.
 “So it’s time for a delicious meal now because white water isn’t just cold, powerful and thrilling – it makes you unbelievably hungry!“ announces my husband and proud as punch we march back to the village.

 Looking for the real thrill?
 Then head to the gorges for canyoning with our outdoor experts, according to their motto „Abseil, jump, swim!“ Either abseil or jump directly from the rock face into the cold water of the Seisenbergklamm in the Salzburger Saalachtal.
 The equipment is supplied by the outdoor providers.
 Good swimming ability and health, no physical or mental limitations, as well as average fitness are requirements for canyoning in the Salzburger Saalachtal.
-Our outdoor providers,
+Our outdoor providers, Motion Center

 , are happy to advise you and carry out the planning and guiding of the tour.
 Together we will find the perfect canyoning tour for everyone – beginners, families, intermediates and professionals.